eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 expect from my letter and help you decide whether it will help (or hurt!) your chances.

-## What is a "good" letter, and can I write you one?
+## What is a "strong" letter, and can I write you one?

-A "good" letter of recommendation is one that says something positive about you that *is not demonstrated by your other application materials*.
-For example, a "good" letter may testify to your strong work ethic, your passion for building a community, or your unique insight in solving a hard problem.
+A "strong" letter of recommendation is one that says something positive about you that *is not demonstrated by your other application materials*.
+For example, a "strong" letter may testify to your strong work ethic, your passion for building a community, or your unique insight in solving a hard problem.

-I would love to write all of my students a "good" letter.
+I would love to write all of my students a "strong" letter.
 Unfortunately, the reality is that if you haven't worked with me outside of class -- either on a project or as a tutor or TA -- I may not be able to say much about you that isn't already said by your transcripts.
-Consequently, I would hesitate to say that I can write you a "good" letter -- instead, I can write what might be called a "standard" letter.
+Consequently, I would hesitate to say that I can write you a "strong" letter -- instead, I can write what might be called a "standard" letter.

 A "standard" letter is a testament to your performance in my class(es).
 It